giacobenin/pqs/README.md

 Code implemented for the 2011 Advanced Data Structures (COP5536) class project at UF.

-The project asked to implement Dijkstra;s Single Source Shortest Path algorithm for directed graphs with different priotity queues (notably Fibonaccy and Binomial Heaps).
+The project asked to implement Dijkstra's Single Source Shortest Path algorithm for directed graphs with different priotity queues (notably Fibonaccy and Binomial Heaps).